omniauth/omniauth-identity/CONTRIBUTING.md

 ### Spec organization (required)

 - One spec file per class/module.
-For each class or module under `lib/`, keep all of its unit tests in a single spec file under `spec/` that mirrors the path and file name exactly: `lib/omniauth/identity/*.rb` -> `spec/omniauth/identity/*_spec.rb`.
+For each class or module under `lib/`, keep all of its unit tests in a single spec file under `spec/` that mirrors the path and file name exactly: `lib/omniauth/identity/my_class.rb` -> `spec/omniauth/identity/my_class_spec.rb`.
-- Never add a second spec file for the same class/module.
-Examples of disallowed names: `*_more_spec.rb`, `*_extra_spec.rb`, `*_status_spec.rb`, or any other suffix that still targets the same class.
-If you find yourself wanting a second file, merge those examples into the canonical spec file for that class/module.
 - Exception: Integration specs that intentionally span multiple classes.
 Place these under `spec/integration/` (or a clearly named integration folder), and do not directly mirror a single class.
 Name them after the scenario, not a class.
-- Migration note: If a duplicate spec file exists, move all examples into the canonical file and delete the duplicate.
-Do not leave stubs or empty files behind.

 ## Lint It